peroh/me/_projects/coffee-cat.md

 scheduling algorithm, a webhook to the Twist API, and a React photo collage application.

-I built the api backend.
+I built the API backend.